-With technological advances of the last two centuries, advertisers have achieved unprecedented access to our thoughts and feelings and have a plethora of useful personal data on each of us.
-Our data is used in two important ways.
-Data is used to persuade us, and data is used to manipulate us.
-It is much easier to persuade someone to do something or influence their behavior if you know them and know which buttons to push.
+With technological advances of the last two centuries, advertisers have achieved unprecedented access to our thoughts and feelings, and they have a plethora of useful personal data on each of us.
+Our data is used in two important ways: Data is used to persuade us, and data is used to manipulate us.
+It is much easier to persuade someone to do something or influence their behavior if you know them well and know which buttons to push.

-Currently reading Deep Work: Rules for Focused Success in a Distracted World by Cal Newport.
-One thing that resonated with me is how many past and present influential thinkers avoid constant connectedness and dedicate their time and attention to their work instead.
+I’m currently reading Deep Work: Rules for Focused Success in a Distracted World by Cal Newport.
+One thing that resonated with me most is how past and present influential thinkers avoid constant connectedness and dedicate their time and attention to their craft instead.
 I was especially in awe of Donald Knuth, a famous computer scientist who “have been a happy man ever since January 1, 1990, when I no longer had an email address.”
-What a luxury…
+What a luxury!

-Please watch The Social Dilemma on Netflix.
-If you have already seen the Social Dilemma, or don’t want to dedicate 1.5 hours of your life to a documentary on how big social media companies manipulate users by using algorithms that encourage addiction to their platforms, watch Tristan Harris’s 17-minute TEDTalk on how a handful of tech companies control billions of minds every day.
-Enjoy!
+The Social Dilemma is powerful exploration of the disproportionate impact that a relatively small number of engineers in Silicon Valley have over the way we think, act, and live our lives.
+If you have already seen the Social Dilemma, or don’t want to dedicate 1.5 hours of your life to a documentary on how big social media companies manipulate users by using algorithms that encourage addiction to their platforms, Tristan Harris has a short TEDTalk on how a handful of tech companies control billions of minds every day.

 A quote I want to share with you this week:

 We don’t have to go with the tech-flow.
 We can choose our own adventure.